mlp-s2-22/website/pages/assessments.md

 #### Project 1 (20%)

-Specific details on this project will be made available as the course progresses.
+Specific details on this project will be made available on Monday (Week 5).

 #### Project 2 (20%)

-Specific details on this project will be made available as the course progresses.
+Specific details on this project will be made available on Monday (Week 10).

 #### Required Structure & Formatting

-We will provide a templated Jupyter notebook for each project which include the required sections along with brief instructions on what should be included in each section.
+We will provide a template Jupyter notebook in each teams (or individuals) project repository.
+Each template will include the required sections along with brief instructions on what should be included.
 Your completed assignment must follow this structure - you should not add or remove any of these sections, if you feel it is necessary you may add addition subsections within each.
 Please remove the instructions for each section in the final document.

 All of your work must be contained in the notebook, we will only mark what is included in this file.